caitlincroteau/snake-client/README.md

 Your snake will be stationary at the start of the game.
 Once you give you snake a movement command, it will continue to move forward until you tell it to change direction.
 You can move your snake with the following keys:

--w: move up
+- w: move up
--a: move left
+- a: move left
--s: move down
+- s: move down
--d: move right
+- d: move right

 ## Message Commands